klogging/klogging/README.md

   both text and data.
 - Use Kotlin coroutines for carrying scope context information to include in log events and for asynchronous dispatching of events.
-- Finest available resolution of timestamps, down to nanosecond if available.
+- Finest possible resolution of timestamps, down to nanosecond if available.
 - (Future) Pure Kotlin multiplatform. _Current development focuses on the JVM._